JornDM/Markdown_Guide/README.md

 ## Markdown_Guide
-Short summary that I wrote to learn Markdown
+Short summary that I wrote to learn Markdown <br>
 Feel free to use it while learning.
 Sources that I used mentioned in the document.